paper-leaf/commandervee/README.md

 1. Add an `extract<new_field_name>()` method that returns the information you need.
 2. Add  a call to your new function to `processData()`.
 3. Add a default value for your field to the initial page object (line 211) in the main code block.
-4. Add any new logic to `./custom-post-importer.php` to get your field into Wordpress.
+4. Add any new logic to `./custom-post-importer.php` to get your field into WordPress.

 ##Follow Us!